sphinx-doc/sphinx/Doc-26/library/csv.rst

 read CSV files (assuming they support complex numbers at all).

-.. method:: csv writer.writerow(row)
+.. method:: csvwriter.writerow(row)

    Write the *row* parameter to the writer's file object, formatted according to the current dialect.

-.. method:: csv writer.writerows(rows)
+.. method:: csvwriter.writerows(rows)

    Write all the *rows* parameters (a list of *row* objects as described above) to the writer's file object, formatted according to the current dialect.